YottaDB/YDBDoc/ProgGuide/langfeat.rst

 **Command Postconditionals**

 Command postconditionals appear immediately following a command and apply to all arguments for the command when it has multiple arguments.
 All commands except commands that themselves have a conditional aspect accept a command postconditional.
 Among the M standard commands, ELSE, FOR, and IF do not accept command postconditionals.
-All the YottaDB/GT.M command extensions accept command postconditionals.
-When a postconditional evaluates to a literal FALSE (0), YottaDB/GT.M discards the command and its arguments at compile time, which means it does not perform any validity checking on the arguments.
+All the YottaDB command extensions accept command postconditionals.
+When a postconditional evaluates to a literal FALSE (0), YottaDB discards the command and its arguments at compile time, which means it does not perform any validity checking on the arguments.

 **Argument Postconditionals**

 Commands that affect the flow of control may accept postconditionals on individual command arguments.
 Because multiple arguments act as multiple commands, this is a straight-forward application of the same principal as command postconditional.
 The only M standard commands that accept argument postconditionals are DO, GOTO, and XECUTE.
-The YottaDB/GT.M command extensions that accept argument postconditionals are BREAK, ZGOTO, and ZSYSTEM.
+The YottaDB command extensions that accept argument postconditionals are BREAK, ZGOTO, and ZSYSTEM.

 +++++++++++++++++
 Timeouts